 3. Nourish all your senses

-If you haven’t already, put on those comfy clothes.
-Then burn some essential oils.
+If you haven’t already got them on yet, then put on those comfy clothes.
+Then it’s time to burn some essential oils.
 Anything in the citrus family never fails to pick me up.
 Lavender and rose are also lovely (see here for some other oils specifically for anxiety).

 Light a fire (a gas fire also works), or if that’s not possible, a candle.
 The sight of a flame flickering never fails to calm me.
 In fact, staring at flames has been shown to reduce our blood pressure.
-Make yourself a nice cup of tea, and listen to some music, or a guided meditation on either You Tube or a podcast (I can recommend Meditation Oasis ).
+Make yourself a nice cup of tea, and listen to some music, or a guided meditation on either You Tube or an app like Headspace, which is what I’m currently using.

 4. Celebrate the wins